-The brakes on the Booklet are single action brakes that are easy to set and release.
-It is a pedal brake that is sandal foot friendly.
+The Book has single action brakes that are easy to set and just as easy to release.
+It is a pedal brake that is sandal foot friendly and easy to access.

-The Booklet has the 3rd smallest canopy in the group and is only medium in size.
-It has ventilation and a medium size peek-a-boo window made out of vinyl.
-The canopy does work with the car seat, which is the best thing about it given that many canopies require removal for car seat attachment.
+The Booklet has a small canopy, but it has ventilation and a medium-size vinyl peek-a-boo window.
+The canopy works with the car seat, which is the best thing about it given that many canopies require removal for car seat attachment.

 Ease of Setup

 The Booklet requires 10:47 minutes to get ready for use.
 The documentation is average with illustrations that are not well detailed, which results in guessing.
 Several parts need attaching that could come pre-assembled, and one-piece has to be unattached, threaded through the basket and reattached.

 The Booklet did not score as well as we thought it would for quality.

 The Booklet isn't as nice as some of the competition and in our opinion, not as nice as the Peg infant car seat.
 The Booklet has a frame with a cluttered look and a lot of components and connections that could fail.
 The fabric on the seat and canopy are canvas while the basket has a slick feel.
 The bin also has mesh sides that didn't snag in our tests and feel like they may be more durable than some of the competition.
 The overall fit and finish aren't impressive, but we do like it more than the previous Book we reviewed.